 GCSE Drama

-The new GCSE syllabus offers exciting possibilities to those who enjoy performing, but also offers exploration into all aspects of theatre production, including lighting, sound, set and costume design.
+The GCSE specification offers exciting possibilities to those who enjoy performing, but also offers exploration into all aspects of theatre production, including lighting, sound, set and costume design.

 Why study Drama?